 The action follows President Joe Biden’s July 2021 executive order, which called for the FDA to take steps to allow stores to sell hearing aids over the counter.

+In addition to the final OTC rule, the FDA also issued guidance for Regulatory Requirements for Hearing Aid Devices and Personal Sound Amplification Products (PSAPs).
+This clarifies the difference between hearing aids, which are medical devices, and PSAPs, which are products that help people with normal hearing amplify sounds.
 It is our hope that OTC hearing products will expand access and increase discussions about hearing healthcare products and ear and hearing health.
 For the consumer, it is important to know that OTC products are designed for people who have milder hearing losses and need help hearing in some places, some of the time.
 Before purchasing an OTC product, the consumer should visit an audiologist to confirm that their hearing problems are a result of living and aging, rather than disease.
 Consumers of OTC products should understand that the products are not customized.
 They serve as “soundscape analyzers” to increase the volume of sound and deliver that sound safely to our ears.
-These products are not prescribed, have poor battery life relative to hearing aids and plug your outer ear, which makes your own voice to sound hollow.
+These products are not prescribed, have poor battery life relative to hearing aids and plug your outer ear, making your voice sound hollow.
 These limitations of OTC products were the primary reasons listed for nonuse of hearing aids in the late 1970s and early 1980s.

 Myth: Buying OTC Hearing Aids & Skipping My Hearing Evaluation Is Okay

 Reality: Hearing loss is a medical issue that requires care from a licensed professional.
 Audiologists hold a master’s or doctorate degree in audiology that qualifies them to diagnose, manage and treat hearing and balance problems.
 In addition, hearing loss is not just a condition of aging.
 Hearing loss can be a result of, or an indication for, many health conditions.